Lifeline’s medical team reviewed this post.

 You will first need to confirm that you are indeed pregnant.
 By making an appointment at Lifeline, you will receive a pregnancy test as well as an ultrasound, both at no cost.
 If our medical team confirms that you are pregnant, you will have the opportunity to discuss your options and assess your needs with a professional.

 What if you have taken the first abortion pill already and are having regrets?
-It may be possible.
+It may be possible to reverse it.
 We provide abortion pill reversals that may help your body counteract the effect of mifepristone and allow you to continue your pregnancy.
 Read more about it here.

 Lifeline does not perform or refer for abortion.